Claxton-Hepburn to force unpaid leave, salary reductions on 20% of workforce

 “The erosion of revenue caused by the pandemic puts us in a challenging position, especially with no indications or timelines for stimulus support,” Richard Duvall, CEO and President of CHMC said in a press release from the hospital.
 “I’m certain every hospital in New York state is making these tough decisions.”

 The measures include temporary salary reductions, placing employees on unpaid leave and reduced work hours.
-Most salaried employees, including those at the senior level, will take a 20% salary reduction to help control costs.
+Most salaried employees, including those at the senior level, will take a 20 percent salary reduction to help control costs.

 Unpaid leave allows employees to continue to receive benefits and allows for a quicker process should the hospital need to call them back to work.